 The SSEA Cooperative Agreement requires an annual audit of the basic financial statements of the SSEA.
-Piercy Bowler Taylor & Kern, a firm of licensed certified public accountants, has audited the SSEA's basic financial statements as of and for the year ended June 30, 2015.
+Piercy Bowler Taylor & Kern, a firm of licensed certified public accountants, has audited the SSEA's basic financial statements as of and for the year ended June 30, 2016.
 The objective of the independent audit was to provide reasonable assurance the basic financial statements of the SSEA for the fiscal years are free of material misstatement.
-An independent audit involves examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Based upon the audit, the independent auditor concluded there was a reasonable basis for rendering an unmodified ("clean") opinion that the SSEA's basic financial statements for the fiscal year ended June 30, 2015 are fairly presented in all material respects in conformity with GAAP.
+An independent audit involves examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements, and evaluating the overall financial statement presentation.
+Based upon the audit, the independent auditor concluded there was a reasonable basis for rendering an unmodified ("clean") opinion that the SSEA's basic financial statements for the fiscal years ended June 30, 2016 and 2015 are fairly presented in all material respects in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.